danishdiabetesknowledgecenter/QuickPubMed/README.md

 ### Linting and Formatting

 Maintaining consistent code quality and style is essential for collaborative development.
 This project utilizes ESLint for linting and Prettier for code formatting.

+#### Troubleshooting

+Should there be any issues running any of the commands for npm or func, make sure the terminal is started with admin rights, and that you've restarted the system after downloading and install packages.

+If a wrong version of something is installed this might cause issues.
+You can check the version of node or dotnet by appending " --version" to the name of the tool.

 #### Tools Used